hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/investigating-job-failure.md

 ## Software Errors

-The exit code of a job is captured by Slurm and saved as part of the job record.
-For sbatch jobs the exit code of the batch script is captured.
-For srun, the exit code will be the return value of the executed command.
-Any non-zero exit code is considered a job failure, and results in job state of FAILED.
+The exit code of a job is captured by SLURM and saved as part of the job record.
+For `sbatch` jobs the exit code of the batch script is captured.
+For `srun`, the exit code will be the return value of the executed command.
+Any non-zero exit code is considered a job failure, and results in job state of `FAILED`.
 When a signal was responsible for a job/step termination, the signal number will also be captured, and displayed after the exit code (separated by a colon).

+!!! tip
+    Always check application-specifc output files for error messages.

+### Job state COMPLETED but should be FAILED

 Depending on the execution order of the commands in the batch script, it is possible that a specific command fails but the batch script will return zero indicating success.
-Consider the following simplified example:
+Consider the following simplified R example:

 **fail.R**